Mt. San Antonio College to UC Berkeley

 CSCI 111

 No equivalent at Mt.
-SAC
+San Antonio College

-COMPSCI 70 (Discrete Mathematics and Probability Theory)
+COMPSCI 70 — Discrete Mathematics and Probability Theory

 Courses with no equivalent must be taken at UC Berkeley after transfer.
 Factor this into your first-year course plan.